-Located on the South Rim of Grand Canyon National Park at an Altitude of 7,463 ft/ 2,275 m., Desert View Campground is located 23 miles (37 km) to the east of Grand Canyon Village.
+Located on the South Rim of Grand Canyon National Park at an altitude of 7,463 ft (2,275 m), Desert View Campground is located 23 miles (37 km) to the east of Grand Canyon Village.
 The Desert View area offers a peaceful setting.
 There are 50 campsites.
-Most sites are sized to accommodate tents or smaller RV’s, or vehicles with travel trailers (30 ft. total length).
-Vehicles over 29' in total length may not be able to negotiate turns without damaging resourses and/or vehicle/trailer.
+Most sites are sized to accommodate tents or smaller RV’s, or vehicles with travel trailers (30 ft./9 m total length).
+Vehicles over 29' in (8.8 m) total length may not be able to negotiate turns without damaging resources and/or vehicle/trailer.

-Due to high demand, Desert View Campground requires advanced reservations during its opening: April- October.
+Due to high demand, Desert View Campground requires advanced reservations during its season, usually mid-April to mid-October.
 You may book reservations up to 6 months in advance.
 Desert View Campground does not hold back any campsites for first-come, first-served camping during peak season and does not have a wait list or call back system.

 - There are a total of 50 campsites in the Desert View Campground.

 - Most sites are sized to accommodate tents or smaller RV's or Travel Trailers.

 - Sites can not accommodate large RV's or Travel Trailers (30 ft. maximum length - Front bumper to rear bumper).